-- the timing and cost, which can be considerable, of further exploration, preparing feasibility studies, permitting, engineering and construction of infrastructure, mining, and processing facilities; - the availability and costs of drilling equipment, exploration personnel, skilled labor, and mining and processing equipment, if required; - the availability and cost of appropriate smelting and/or refining arrangements, if required; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance exploration, development, permitting, and construction activities, as warranted; - potential opposition from non-governmental organizations, local groups, or local residents that may delay or prevent development activities; - potential increases in exploration, construction, and operating costs due to changes in the cost of fuel, power, materials, and supplies; and - potential shortages of mining, mineral processing, hydrometallurgical, pyrometallurgical, construction, and other facilities-related supplies.
+- the timing and cost, which can be considerable, of further exploration, preparing feasibility studies, permitting, engineering and construction of infrastructure, mining, and processing facilities; - the availability and costs of drilling equipment, exploration personnel, skilled labor, and mining and processing equipment, if required; - the availability and cost of appropriate smelting and/or refining arrangements, if required; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance exploration, development, permitting, and construction activities, as warranted; - potential opposition from non-governmental organizations, local groups, or local residents that may delay or prevent development activities;

+- potential increases in exploration, construction, and operating costs due to changes in the cost of fuel, power, materials, and supplies; and - potential shortages of mining, mineral processing, hydrometallurgical, pyrometallurgical, construction, and other facilities-related supplies.

 The costs, timing, and complexities of exploration, development, engineering and construction activities may be increased by the location of our properties and competition from other mineral exploration and mining companies.
-It is common in exploration programs to experience unexpected problems and delays during drill programs and, if commenced, development, procurement, construction, and mine start-up.
-Accordingly, our activities may not result in profitable mining operations and we may not succeed in establishing mining operations or profitably producing products at any of our current or future properties, including our Elk Creek Project.
+It is common for exploration companies to experience unexpected problems and delays during development, if commenced, including engineering, procurement, construction, commissioning and ramp-up.
+Accordingly, our activities may not result in profitable operations and we may not succeed in establishing operations or profitably producing products at any of our current or future properties, including our Elk Creek Project.